1. Charities suggest suitable individuals

-Once the crowdfunding campaign goes live on the Beam platform, the individual formally becomes a "member" of Beam!
-After the funds have been raised, the training and any other related costs such as tools, relevant clothing or even childcare are purchased directly by Beam.
+Once the crowdfunding campaign goes live on Beam, people start donating to their campaign and the individual becomes a "member" of Beam!
+Campaigns take on average 43 days to fund, at an average size of £3.3k (as at 23/01/19).
+After the funds have been raised, the training and any other related costs like tools, transport and even childcare are purchased directly by Beam.
 Cash is never passed to members.

 4. Ongoing support from Beam through training and into work

 Beam's support for the member does not stop once the member starts their training.
-We stay in regular contact with the member and aim to make the most of their new network of funders (or, as we call them, "supporters") by updating them and asking for any required help on behalf of the member.
+We stay in regular contact with the member and keep the people who funded them (or, as we call them, "supporters") up-to-date on their progress.

 5. Members help each other